Do Papers Tell the Whole Story? A Benchmark and Framework for Uncovering Hidden Implementation Gaps in Bioinformatics: Method

-To effectively model consistency between bioinformatics papers and code, we propose a cross-modal consistency detection framework based on pre-trained language models.
-The overall architecture is illustrated in Figure \ref{fig:2}.
+To effectively model consistency between bioinformatics papers and code, we propose a cross-modal consistency detection framework based on pre-trained models, as illustrated in Figure \ref{fig:2}.

-\textbf{Input Representation.} For each sentence-code pair, we construct a unified input sequence by concatenating the paper sentence and the code snippet:
+\textbf{Input Representation.} For each sentence-code pair $(s,c)$, we construct a unified input sequence:

-where $[CLS]$ is the classification token and $[SEP]$ separates the sentence and code segments.
-This representation enables the model to jointly encode natural language and code within a shared context, facilitating cross-modal interaction.
+where $[CLS]$ is the classification token and $[SEP]$ separates the sentence and code.
+This formulation enables the model to jointly encode natural language and code within a shared context, facilitating cross-modal interaction.

 \textbf{Encoder.} We adopt UniXcoder \cite{guo2022unixcoder} as the backbone encoder.
-UniXcoder is a unified code representation model pre-trained on large-scale corpora of code and natural language, which enables it to capture the alignment between program semantics and textual descriptions.
-Notably, the proposed framework is model-agnostic and can be instantiated with other pre-trained models; comparative results are reported in Table~\ref{tab:3}.
+UniXcoder is a pre-trained model designed for code representation learning, trained on large-scale corpora of code and natural language, and is capable of capturing semantic alignment between the two modalities.
+Our framework is model-agnostic and can be easily extended to other pre-trained models such as CodeT5+ \cite{wang2023codet5+} and CodeBERT \cite{feng2020codebert}.

 Given the input sequence $x$, the encoder produces contextualized hidden representations: